AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/airdrop-campaign.md

 2. **Whitelist your Token**

 * After clicking on the _Create Campaign_, this will redirect you to the page below.
 But first we need to whitelist your token.
-Fill up the following [form](https://tally.so/r/3y2bqx) - you can also access by clicking where the red square is (see screenshot) on the Merkl App.&#x20;
+Fill up the following [form](https://tally.so/r/3y2bqx) - you can also access by clicking where the red square is (see screenshot) on the Merkl App.

 <figure><img src="../../.gitbook/assets/whitelist-token-screenshot.png" alt=""><figcaption></figcaption></figure>